 Total Enrolled: 1,332

 West Chester University is proud of its diverse student body.
 WCU has 118 international students on F-1/J-1 visas from more than 40 countries, studying a variety of majors.

 Countries represented and number of students from those countries:

 *Charges for students in special programs of study may differ.

 WCU currently offers 118 undergraduate, 103 master's, 4 doctorate degree programs taught by 729 full-time and 247 part-time faculty.

 *Data includes degree seeking undergraduates and graduates only.

 WCU students primarily come from Pennsylvania, Delaware, New Jersey, and Maryland.
-In total, students come from 29 different states (including Washington D.C.) and 74 different countries (Resident Alien or Green Card holders and international).
+In total, students come from 29 different states (including Washington, D.C.) and 74 different countries.

 Undergraduate student body is:

 All residence halls are equipped with a card access security system which is operational 24 hours a day, 7 days a week.